 Part Three contains RSA 14-C, Gifts, Honorariums, and Expense Reimbursements Requirements for Legislators and Legislative Employees.
-This statute prohibits gifts to legislators, legislative officers, and legislative employees and requires legislators, legislative officers, and legislative employees to file with the secretary of state a report of any honorariums, expense reimbursements, tickets or free admission to political, charitable, or ceremonial events, meals or beverages consumed at a meeting or event the purpose of which is official business, with a value greater than \$50, or receipt of donations on behalf of a state or national legislative association event.
+This statute prohibits gifts to legislators, legislative officers, and legislative employees and requires legislators, legislative officers, and legislative employees to file with the secretary of state a report of any honorariums, expense reimbursements, tickets or free admission to political, charitable, or ceremonial events, or meals or beverages consumed at a meeting or event the purpose of which is official business, with a value greater than \$50.